How I earned $60,000 TAX EXEMPT as a SAHM

 1. Using Spare Rooms as Income Streams

 If you have a spare room—whether it’s a rarely-used guest room or a storage “junk” room—you might be sitting on an untapped income source.
-We realized this early and decided to invest in our home to create more space.
+We realised this early and decided to invest in our home to create more space.

 When we renovated our North Plympton home, we added an extension that increased our three-bedroom house to five bedrooms.
 This allowed us to host up to three international students at a time (the maximum allowed by our homestay network in SA).